 We offer cooking and wellness classes in our Teaching Kitchen on a range of topics, techniques, and tastes – we have 30+ cooking classes a year!
 Most cooking classes are $30 for members and $35 for non-members and include snacks or a meal and a book of recipes to take home.

-Registration for our regular classes begins at least 3 weeks before the beginning of the series.
+Registration for our regular classes begins August 20.
+Members save $10 per class when they register before September 20, 2019.
 Pre-registration and prepayment are required and these classes fill up very quickly!

 You may register in person at our Customer Service desk, or by phone with a credit card: 250.354.4077×205.